TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 7/Luke 7.7.md

 ---

-wherefore neither thought I myself worthy to come unto thee: but say the word, and my servant shall be healed.
+Therefore I didn't even think myself worthy to come to you; but say the word, and my servant will be healed.